Start date: September 2017

-Entry: Minimum of 2:1 or equivalent in a relevant discipline (International students - please note that UCL’s English language requirements must be met (an ‘Advanced Level’ IELTS test is currently required for this programme)
+Entry: Minimum of 2:1 or equivalent in a relevant discipline (International students - please note that UCL’s English language requirements must be met (a ‘Good’ level IELTS result is currently required for this programme)

 The MSc Entrepreneurship is designed for students who intend to start and run high impact, innovative businesses.

 Right from the start of the programme, you will learn the skills and gain the tools to start an innovative, high impact new business.
 From the first week, you will be interviewing prospective customers, learning how to do “rapid prototyping”, using the tools of “lean” entrepreneurship, and pitching new ideas.
 Using UCL’s networks and reputation as a starting point to access London’s thriving entrepreneurship scene, you will find or develop a founding team and learn how to raise investor finance or “bootstrap” your business.